-Note, for natural draft steam boilers, as IECC 2021, Illinois state energy code that is expected to become effective statewide in 2023, exceeds the minimum federal efficiency standards, it was replaced in favor of the more aggressive thermal efficiency values in the table below.
+Note, for natural draft steam boilers, as IECC 2021, Illinois state energy code that is expected to become effective statewide in 2024, exceeds the minimum federal efficiency standards, it was replaced in favor of the more aggressive thermal efficiency values in the table below.
 For new construction applications where the permitting date is prior to the state’s adoption of IECC 2021, it is recommended to use the applicable edition of IECC corresponding to that timeline.
 As code requirements and adoption can differ from municipality to municipality, the user should verify which version of code is applicable given these constraints.

-Each gas-fired commercial packaged boiler listed in Table 2 §431.87 and manufactured on or after January 10, 2023, must meet the applicable energy conservation standard levels detailed in the table below.
+Each gas-fired commercial packaged boiler must meet the applicable energy conservation standard levels detailed in the table below.

 Boiler baseline efficiency standards